MyPureCloud/developer-center-blog/source/2022-06-21-cxascode-remote-modules/index.md

      module2/
 ```

-So lets take and write an example queue module `inputs.tf` file.
-This file defines all of the input values being passed into a module.
-It defines each of the input parameters we want to use to parameterize the module.
-The goal will the input values in the `inputs.tf` is to provide just enough information to customize the resource.
+So let's write an example queue module using the structure above.
+We will begin with a `modules/queues/inputs.tf` file.
+This file defines all of the input values being passed into the module.
 Modules act as containers around the resources defined within them.
-This means a module can not reference a value outside of the module unless it is explicitly passed in as an Terraform input parameter, nor can values produced by the module being accessed outside of the module without explicitly being passed outside the module via a Terraform output variable.
+This means a module can not reference a value outside of the module unless it is explicitly passed in as a Terraform input parameter, nor can values produced by the module be accessed outside of the module without explicitly passing the value outside the module via a Terraform output variable.

-Here is a example implementation of an `inputs.tf` file.
+Here is a example implementation of our `inputs.tf` file.

 ```
 variable "classifier_queue_names" {